kelbert2/JavaNuggets/JavaScript.md

 ### Validation

 ## Forms
-document.forms stores a collection of all the forms in the document - accessible by index document.forms[number] or document.forms.name, set in <form name="name">.
+`document.forms` stores a collection of all the forms in the document - accessible by index `document.forms[number]` or `document.forms.name`, set in <form name="name">.

 All control elements of some form formy are accessible through formy.elements.
-For elements with the same name, like radio buttons have to have, form.elements.radioButtonName is a collection.
-Fieldsets also have an elements collection. formy.elements.name = formy.name.
-All elements reference the form they're part of through element.form
+For elements with the same name, like radio buttons have to have, `form.elements.radioButtonName` is a collection.
+Fieldsets also have an elements collection. `formy.elements.name = formy.name`.
+All elements reference the form they're part of through `element.form`.

 input and textarea
-* .value - string, note is not innerHTML.
+* `.value` - string, note is not innerHTML.
-* input.checked - boolean for textboxes.
+* `input.checked` - boolean for textboxes.

-select and option
+### select and option

 select elements have:
-* select.options - collection of <option> subelements.
+* `select.options` - collection of <option> subelements.
-* select.value - value of currently selected <option>.
+* `select.value` - value of currently selected <option>.
-* select.selectedIndex - number of the currently selected <option>.
+* `select.selectedIndex` - number of the currently selected <option>.
 Setting values:
 ```JavaScript
 select.options[2].selected = true;